emsifa/evo/README.md

 }
 ```

 Save it.
-Now if you back to your browser `http://localhost:8000/docs`, you will see there is `POST /examples/post-something` endpoint.
+Now if you back to your browser `http://localhost:8000/docs`, you will see there is `POST /examples/post-something` operation a.k.a endpoint.

 #### Configuring OpenAPI